 More information about program requirements is available in our course catalog.

 This course is a study of men and women in war and the military service: their ideals, experiences, and strategies as seen in foreign and American military literature of the 19th and 20th centuries.
 Prerequisite: EN102 or EN108 or equivalency.

 Most of the world’s crucial environmental issues and many regional conflicts are related to the degradation and/or overuse of the Earth’s basic resources, including air, water, soil, and energy.
-This course will focus on the physical and chemical processes associated with the degradation of these resources, as well as an examination of potential solutions.
-The course will address and integrate into scientific studies two themes that underlie all environmental issues: sustainability and human population dynamics.
-Prerequisites: none.
+This course focuses on the physical and chemical processes associated with the degradation of these resources, as well as an examination of potential solutions.
+The course addresses and integrates into scientific studies two themes that underlie all environmental issues: sustainability and human population dynamics.

 This course covers frequency distributions, averages and standard deviations, normal curve, probability, decision-making, sampling techniques, hypotheses testing, chi-square, T and F distributions, correlation, and linear regression.
-Prerequisite: A college-level mathematics course or equivalent as determined by departmental placement testing.
-Not open to students with credit in MA311.
+Prerequisite: MATH 102 or approval of the program manager.

 This course provides a working knowledge of the science and technology associated with visual augmentation systems, including design constraints as defined by target spectrum and atmospheric properties.
 You will examine the physiology of human vision and the unique phenomenon of perception.
 Utilizing the tenets of the scientific method, you will learn to characterize, hypothesize, and predict system performance through experimental observation and quantitative analysis in preparing to become critical operators and informed customers capable of providing valued feedback to system designers.
 Prerequisites: none.